Sparse MoEs meet Efficient Ensembles: Sparse MoEs meet Ensembles

-\textbf{Taking FLOPs into account.} Without any computational constraints, the previous observation would favor approaches with the largest values of $K$ and $M$.
+\paragraph{Investigating the trade-off between FLOPs and performance.} Without any computational constraints, the previous observation would favor approaches with the largest values of $K$ and $M$.
 However, different values of $(K, M)$ lead to different computational costs, as measured here by FLOPs, with $(K, M)=(1, 1)$ being the cheapest. \cref{fig:flops_heatmap} shows, as expected, that the number of FLOPs grows more quickly along the $M$ axis than along the $K$ axis.
 To capture the various trade-offs at play, in \cref{fig:norm_ll_heatmap} we report the logarithm of the normalized gains in log likelihood $\frac{\text{LL}_{(K,M)} - \text{LL}_{(1,1)}}{\text{GFLOPs}_{(K,M)} - \text{GFLOPs}_{(1,1)}}$ when going from $(K, M)=(1, 1)$ to other choices of $(K, M)$.
 Interestingly, it appears more advantageous to first grow $K$, i.e., the adaptive combination, before growing $M$.